 Through her education & career, Ashley has gained extensive experience working with sports injuries of varying levels ranging from professional & collegiate athletes to pediatrics.
 She has completed long-term internships with Duke University Medical Center & Children’s National Medical Center.

 Ashley’s treatment philosophy places an emphasis on manual therapy and functional exercise.
-She has special interests in injury prevention, chronic pain syndromes, and rehabilitation of the spine, shoulders, and knees.
+She has special interests in injury prevention, chronic pain syndromes, competitive athletes, and the rehabilitation of the spine, shoulders, hips, & knees.
 She is a member of the American Physical Therapy Association, a certified Functional Dry Needling Practitioner, and a clinical instructor to doctoral candidates in physical therapy.
 Ashley has also been featured on local news stations in regards to sports injuries & their prognosis at the professional level.